Prenuptial Agreement Lawyers in Dorset

 Where one of you or both of you have been married previously and are entering into a subsequent marriage, it can be even more important to make these decisions.
 This is because wealth is likely to have accumulated and may need particular protection.

-To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Family Solicitors.
+To understand your options Harold G Walker Solicitors offers a FREE initial 30-minute no-obligation appointment, so you can discuss your situation and concerns with one of their Family Solicitors.
 They will provide you with an overview of the process and answer any questions or worries you may have.
 It will be very helpful if you could bring:

 - Identity documents: passport/driving licence and utility bill stating name and address